Welcome to the Introduction to Blackboard online course.

 The course is setup as a self-paced course.
 You will be able to work through the units when your schedule allows.
 It’s an open entry open exit course.

-The Introduction to Blackboard online course is comprised of six units of self-paced instruction.
+The Introduction to Blackboard online course is comprised of five units of self-paced instruction.

 - Each unit will provide instruction through the use of demonstration videos, as well as hands-on interactive videos that allow you as the viewer to actually practice the task being presented.